galaxyproject/training-material/topics/variant-analysis/tutorials/pox-tiled-amplicon/tutorial.md

 >    > >
 >    > > The tool reports only two stretches consisting of Ns at both ends of the genome, and their positions are exactly identical between the samples.
 There are no interior Ns, nor other ambiguity characters.
 >    > >
->    > > The 5'-end strech of Ns extends up to position 264 (in bed format, so zero-based and the position itself not included).
+>    > > The 5'-end stretch of Ns extends up to position 264 (in bed format, so zero-based and the position itself not included).
 The binding site of the first primer in the primer scheme is from (bed format again) 235 up to 264.
 >    > >
 >    > > Remember that we used ivar trim to mask primer sequences?
 This seems to have worked well, and we got a consensus sequence from the first position for which we could reasonably expect information!
 >    > >